aberge00/2017-Summer-Challenge/README.md

 4) Climber hook: 50 points/relic
 5) Cross the Red vortex of Flame  (-40) points

 Teleop: Collect relics that will be placed on the playing field and must be deposited into the vault.
-There will be a limited number of scoring relics, so a team that deposits their reliic The best score Maximum time limit is 1.5 minutes, howevereturn to shelf and hook.
+There will be a limited number of scoring relics, so scoring placement may become important.

 Scoring:
 1) Botom Level Vault: 5 point/relic
 2) Middle Level Vault: 10 points/relic